10 Costly Search Engine Mistakes to Avoid

 5. Avoid Free Web Hosting Offers

 One of our recommendations for good speed and web hosting stability which are required and are indicators of a reliable website is a strong hosting back bone.
-Google do not want its users to have bad experiences accessing websites that are constantly down and not available or extremely slow websites.
+Google does not want its users to have bad experiences accessing websites that are constantly down and not available or extremely slow websites.
 Google wants your websites to be reliable and trusted in terms of availability.

-Free hosting is a good sales strategy especially for winning the newbies and the smart sneaky freelancers in the industry bu free hosting services do not guarantee quality so if you are hosted on a free platform, you will certainly loose the trust and confidence one should have in your website as a name to rely on all the time especially in terms of speed and availability.
+Free hosting is a good sales strategy especially for winning the newbies and the smart sneaky freelancers in the industry bu free hosting services do not guarantee quality so if you are hosted on a free platform, you will certainly lose the trust and confidence one should have in your website as a name to rely on all the time especially in terms of speed and availability.

 Keep in mind that there are no shortcuts to ranking high in the search engines.
 You must deliver better quality to be ahead.
-Carefully assess your your choice of web hosting before you take a decision to commit to any offer.
+Carefully assess your choice of web hosting before you take a decision to commit to any offer.

 Avoid free web hosting offers.